Rearranged Stochastic Heat Equation: Approximation Scheme and its Estimates

 5pt

 \textit{Definition of the scheme.} The approximation scheme is constructed via composition of the stochastic convolution associated with $W$ and the rearrangement operator $*$ defined in Proposition \ref{prop:rearrangement:def}.
-Given a stepsize $h \in (0,1)$, we define the sequence $( X^h_n)_{n\in\bN_0}$ by,
+Given a stepsize {$h \in (0,1)$}, we define $( X^h_n)_{n\in\bN_0}$ by